sbslee/pypgx/docs/api.rst

 Introduction
 ============

-This section describes the application programming interface (API) for PyPGx.
+This page describes the application programming interface (API) for PyPGx.

 Below is the list of submodules available in the API: